 Having both David Burt, Premier of Bermuda, and Khawar Nasim, Acting Consul General at the Consulate General of Canada in New York, participate in a fireside chat shows just how important the topic of fintech is to Bermuda.
 Attracting the attention of such key people created a considerable amount of buzz.
 In the lead up to the event, the Royal Gazette, Bermuda’s leading newspaper published an article kicking off the summit and announcing Bidali’s arrival.
 They then sent several journalists to cover the event and published a follow up article discussing Bidali and the four other Canadian companies comprising the cohort.

 At Bidali we are eager to get our payments platform distributed all over the world.
 This started off with enabling people to easily convert the value of their digital assets to other mediums of exchange and stored value (gift cards, mobile airtime, bill payments).
 This has proven successful in demonstrating what is possible with the technology.
 But in order to go mainstream, working with regulators and governments is likely required and taking both a top-down and bottom-up approach with progressive governments has always been part of the plan.
-By doing so, with a high degree of trust, we can demonstrate what is possible with cryptocurrency and dispel some of the common myths that have inhibited mass adoption thus far.
+By doing so, with a high degree of trust, we can demonstrate what is possible with digital assets and dispel some of the common myths that have inhibited mass adoption thus far.